sazzadcse/wceazy/readme.txt

 </ol>

 <br>
 <strong>These are the modules with various features and functions.
-Lets learn more about each of the modules features.</strong>
+Lets learn more about each of the modules and features.</strong>
 <br>